w3irDv/savemii/READMEs/Saves_README.md

 ng_signature    = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx..................xxxxxxxxxxxxxxxxxxxxxxxxxx     (120 hex digits)
 mac_address     = xxxxxxxxxxxx     (12 hex digits)
 ```
 Then, from the `Backup` or `Export` tasks, you can press `X` to open the KeyList menu.
 All files in the `keys` folder will be shown.
-Select with `A`, `X`, and `Y` which file has to be used to get the private keys, the shared keys or the mac address.
+Select with `A`, `X`, and `Y` which file has to be used to get the private keys, the shared keys or the Mac Address.

 ## Configuration Options